oguzgelal/reclare/docs/GettingStarted.md

 npm install react-reclare --save
 ```

-Then as early as possible in your code, start the Reclare context:
+Then, as early as possible in your code, create the Reclare context:

 ```javascript
 import { createContext } from 'reclare';